 Indian cuisine is one of our favourite cuisines, and Korma is definitely my favourite Indian curry.
-Our Vegan Cauliflower Korma represents everything I love about Indian food in one dish.
-It’s creamy, fragrant, slightly spicy, slightly sweet, and it just tastes delicious.
+Our Vegan Cauliflower Korma represents everything we love about Indian food in one dish.
+It's creamy, fragrant, slightly spicy, slightly sweet, and it just tastes delicious.

 When we travelled around India we learnt so much about their food culture.
 While in India, we took some cooking classes and ate like piggies as it was our main reason for travelling to India, to get immersed in their delicious cuisine.
 I think our Indian dishes have improved 200% since we came back from that trip!

 We have become really picky about Indian food.
 We know how it's supposed to taste and the fact that we've been living in Germany and Spain these last 5 years, made it really challenging to find proper Indian food.
 Seriously, I remember this one time when I got served a Veggie Korma that tasted like a dessert.
 It was so sweet that we couldn't even eat it.
 But after many disappointments we have found the solution when it comes to Indian food: make it at home!

 How to make the perfect Plant-Based Korma

 Our recipe is vegan and gluten-free.
 You can modify the soy yogurt and coconut milk for dairy products for a vegetarian dish.

 Cauliflower.
 We always try to get a big, fresh and good looking cauliflower as it will be the centre-piece of your Korma.

 Onion, garlic and ginger.
 These three ingredients make the perfect base to start many Indian dishes.
 When you stir-fry these ingredients together, a unique fragrance can be smelled in the kitchen.
 This makes me so happy as I know a yummy meal is coming on the way!
 For the garlic and ginger, we use a press to make a paste so the ingredients are combined better into the sauce.